 pet chores for kids by age

-The answer depends on the child's age.
-Below I've listed examples of pet chores that kids can generally do by certain ages.
+Below are examples of pet chores that kids can generally do by certain ages.

-Your child may be capable of doing a chore sooner or later, depending on her level of concentration, fine-motor skills, or maturity.
+Your child may be capable of doing a pet care chore sooner or later, depending on his or her level of concentration, fine-motor skills, or maturity.

 - Play (supervised) with pets.